 Sirius grabbed the box and the picture, and Disapparated with a crack, leaving Melanie alone in the kitchen with Sirius’s words still echoing in her mind.
 In haste she seized her wand and performed a quick cleaning charm on the kitchen, Vanishing the remainder of the first cake.

 Everything that day had happened so fast.
 Melanie stood there for the next few seconds facing the stove, too emotionally drained to even think.
 Sirius’s unforeseen visit had been both wonderful and painful.
 She had never expected to see him again, and had been entirely unprepared for all the memories and feelings flooding back; it was bittersweet.
 But she had to get over it soon, because the loud party of her family had just come in through the door.

-At the sound of footsteps running into the room, she turned around, and was faced with Brian carrying an enormous piece of seaweed.
+At the sound of footsteps running into the room, she turned around, and was faced with Brian carrying an enormous length of seaweed.
 Sylvia followed him, covered in sand and tracking it all over the room.
-Nathan was carrying Leila on his back, and she had draped his hair with seaweed and was squealing in laughter as it got in Nathan’s eyes.
-Amira and Luke walked in after them, smiling.
-Melanie composed herself and forced a laugh.
-“Did you have a good time at the beach today?” she asked, ruffling Brian’s hair when he walked over to her.
+Nathan was carrying Leila on his back, and she had draped his hair with seaweed and was squealing in laughter as it got in Nathan’s eyes; behind them, Amira was brushing sand out of the fold in her headscarf.
+Archie walked in after them, smiling, and wrapped Melanie in his arms.
+She hugged him tightly, and with her forehead resting against his shoulder, took a moment to compose herself.

-“Yeah, we found a jellyfish,” said Brian.
-He put the seaweed on the worktop.
+“Yeah, we found a jellyfish,” said Brian, and turned around to put the seaweed on the worktop.
 “It smells like cake in here!
 Mum, did you make a cake?
 Can I have some cake?”

 “That wasn’t a jellyfish,” Sylvia argued as she took off her shoes and dumped them unceremoniously in the middle of the floor along with a great heap of sand.